 The “Airbnb effect” on city housing markets forces long-standing tenants out of their homes, in exchange for short-term tourists that are much more profitable to landlords.
 And besides the housing shortages and inflated rents, there is an ever-increasing number of Airbnb scams that target unsuspecting guests.

 In this post, I’m going to run you through a few of the most common Airbnb scams and teach you how you can protect your ass from them during your next vacation rental.

 Is Airbnb Safe?

 Before we get started, I want to make something very clear.
-For the most part, Airbnb still remains a safe platform.
+For the most part, Airbnb’s platform is safe.
 And a damn good one!
 Here at the Broke Backpacker, we must’ve spent thousands of nights at Airbnbs between all of us — and with very few issues.

 However, there are still some characters trying to game the system and manipulate the platform for their own good, and we do have a duty to inform you.
 Whilst the travel scams we describe in this post are relatively rare, they do still occur.

 But worry not, dear reader!
 Stay alert, follow our advice, and you’re sure to have an amazing Airbnb experience.
 Let’s get this started.